Localhost Traffic Capturing with Fiddler Everywhere

 Use the machine name as follows:

-or (to hit localhost in the Host header - applicable for ISS Express)
+- localhost.fiddler to hit localhost in the Host header (applicable for IIS Express).

 While using one of the above solutions to capture localhost requests, the traffic will be captured in the Live Traffic list, and as host name, the loopback address will be displayed (usually 127.0.0.1).
 To filter by the Host column so that only localhost traffic is displayed, you will need to enter the loopback address as host value and not the aliases used in the browsers.